The Department of English sponsors a number of activities for majors.

-- Writers' Ring is a club that meets once a month in the English Department Reading room (127 Fenton) to experiment with new and exciting creative writing
+Writers' Ring is a club that meets twice a week to experiment with new and exciting creative writing

 - Sigma Tau Delta is the International English Honors Society.
 The SUNY Fredonia chapter sponsors activities

 - Writing for Fredonia's award-winning newspaper, The Leader.

 - Participating on Fredonia's creative writing blog: Writing at SUNY Fredonia.

 - Regularly scheduled Poetry Readings offer students an opportunity to enjoy the camaraderie

 of sharing work from creative writing classes in an informal and supportive setting.

 The department also sponsors readings from "professional" authors, poets and lecturers

 each semester to the benefit and delight of our students.